 The Legion of Mary is an association of Catholic laity who serve the Church on a voluntary basis.
 We welcome new members – men and women – to come to any meeting and learn about the Blessed Mother and the treasures of our faith in Christ and His Church.

-Legion of Mary meets every Saturday from 10:00-11:30am in Room 121 behind the church in the meeting room.
+Legion of Mary meets every Tuesday at 12:30pm in Room 121 behind the church in the meeting room.

 What is the Legion of Mary?

 The Legion of Mary is an international association of practicing Catholic men and women.
 With the sanction of the Church and under the powerful Leadership of Mary Immaculate, Legion members serve in the warfare perpetually waged by the Church against the forces of evil.
 What are the aims of the Legion?

 - Increase the personal holiness of its members through the imitation of the virtues of Mary.